NkemDev/alt_school_projects/Readme.md

-# My Data Engineering Portfolio
+# Alpha Project: Setting up infrastructure for local development

-This is a portfolio repository about projects I worked on during my final semester at altschool as a student.
+This project is about seeting up infrastructure for local development

 ## Projects